 Add this creamy cloud with the consistency of melted ice cream to your favorite iced coffee drinks, or cold brew coffee recipe for the perfect sip.

-- Simple ingredients: There are only 4 necessary ingredients needed for this recipe, and you most likely have them all on hand without needing a trip to the grocery store.
+- Simple ingredients.
+There are only 4 necessary ingredients needed for this recipe, and you most likely have them all on hand in your pantry and fridge.
+If needed, you can find all of these ingredients at your local grocery store.

 - Heavy cream - The base of the cold foam recipe.

-- Milk - Whole milk is what we used for a creamy and delicious texture.
+- Milk - Whole milk is what we used for a creamy and delicious texture, but thins out the cream a bit.

 ✨Substitutions & variations

-- Lower calorie - You can swap the whole milk for non-fat milk or skim milk.
-We do recommend using the heavy cream so the mixture can whip up with a nice creamy texture.
+- Lower calorie - You can swap whole milk for non-fat milk or skim milk.
+We don't recommend swapping the heavy cream, as that's the key to giving this recipe it's creamy and foamy texture.

 - Dairy-free or vegan - Feel free to use creamy oat milk, full-fat coconut milk, or soy milk in place of regular milk.